-If you or your spouse is age 65 or older, entitled to benefits under Medicare, and work for an employer that employed 20 or more employees for each working day in each of 20 or more calendar weeks in the current or preceding calendar year, the following rules apply:
+If you or your spouse are age 65 or older, entitled to benefits under Medicare, and work for an employer that employed 20 or more employees for each working day in each of 20 or more calendar weeks in the current or preceding calendar year, the following rules apply:

-This Policy is primary payer for any person age 65 or older who is an active employee or the spouse of an active employee of any age.
+- 1. This Policy is primary payer for any person age 65 or older who is an active employee or the spouse (if your employer offers coverage to spouses) of an active employee of any age. - 2.
 You may decline coverage under the Group contract and elect Medicare as the primary form of coverage.
 If you elect Medicare as the primary form of coverage, the Policy, by law, cannot pay benefits secondary to Medicare for Medicare-covered Members.
-However, your will continue to be covered by the Policy as primary unless:

-We are notified in writing, that you do not want benefits under the Policy; or You otherwise cease to be eligible for coverage under the Policy.
+However, your will continue to be covered by the Policy as primary unless: - a.
+We are notified in writing, that you do not want benefits under the Policy; or - b.
+You otherwise cease to be eligible for coverage under the Policy.

-Disability
+A. Disability